 China has redefined itself as a rising great power.
-President Xi has said that China's strategic missile process is a key parameter of China's great power status.
-It sees its modernising nuclear forces as an essential element of such redefinition.
+President Xi has said that China's strategic missile prowess is a key parameter of China's great power status.
+It sees its modernising nuclear forces as an essential element of such a redefinition.
 China feels that it deserves a more assured nuclear deterrence and therefore it deserves a larger nuclear arsenal.

 China's threat perceptions have changed; sees a greater hostility from the US and that requires China to have higher nuclear sufficiency.
-Analysts like the Editor of The Global Times have called for an increase in the Chinese arsenal to better take on the US and only a larger nuclear arsenal could deter a nuclear attack from the US but if you analyse this argument, it does not make sense from a military perspective, even if US is more hostile against China it does not mean that the US is willing to take more civilian casualties in a nuclear exchange with China.
+Analysts like the Editor of The Global Times have called for an increase in the Chinese arsenal to better take on the US and only a larger nuclear arsenal could deter a nuclear attack from the US.
+This does not make sense from a military perspective.
+Even if the US is more hostile against China, it does not mean that the US is willing to take more civilian casualties in a nuclear exchange with China.
 The mutual deterrence relationship between the two countries has always been based on the worst-case calculations.

-The current nuclear arsenal is already capable in the worst-case scenario to deter a nuclear attack, it shouldn't require more nuclear weapons to deter the US even if China faces greater political hostility from the United States.
-There are some real threats within the Chinese security community about the external threats from American technologies, especially since 1990, China has been impressed by US's pursuit of missile defence and global conventional strike capabilities and during that time china started developing underground "great wall" which is an extensive system of underground tunnels in which china could deploy its nuclear weapons and its delivery vehicles, such weapons will be protected from the precedence strike of the United States.
-US's development has complicated Chinese nuclear choices, rapid US strides in non-nuclear military technology (space communications), unmanned weapons systems, AI, cyber, have added to China's anxieties.
+The current nuclear arsenal is already capable in the worst-case scenario to deter a nuclear attack, it shouldn't require more nuclear weapons to deter the US, even if China faces greater political hostility from the United States.
+There are some real threats within the Chinese security community about the external threats from American technologies, especially since 1990.

+China has been impressed by US's pursuit of missile defence and global conventional strike capabilities.
+The development of such capabilities by the US has complicated Chinese nuclear choices, specifically rapid US strides in non-nuclear military technology (space communications), unmanned weapons systems, AI, cyber, have added to China's anxieties.

 There is also a growing influence of the military-industrial complex (MIC) on China's nuclear choices.
-It has become easy for the MIC to justify new weapons systems like newer generation ICBMs, MIRV warheads, air-launched cruise missiles, hypersonic weapons, SSBNs, among others.
+It has become easy for the MIC to justify new weapons systems like newer generation ICBMs, MIRV warheads, air-launched cruise missiles, hyper-sonic weapons, SSBNs, among others.